chandrashekhardhakite/Webview-Android-DataExchange-Example/README.md

 # Webview-Android-DataExchange-Example
-- how to exchange the data between the Android activities and webpage using javascript interface.
+- How to exchange the data between the Android activities and webpage using javascript interface.